Onboarding Guide (API V2)

 Example Request (Token Retrieval)

-curl -X POST "<TOKEN_ENDPOINT_URL>" \-H "Content-Type: application/x-www-form-urlencoded" \-d "grant_type=client_credentials" \-d "client_id=<CLIENT_ID>" \-d "client_secret=<CLIENT_SECRET>" \-d "scope=customerapi/basic.read"
+curl -X POST "<TOKEN_ENDPOINT_URL>" \-H "Content-Type: application/x-www-form-urlencoded" \-d "grant_type=client_credentials" \-d "client_id=<Client_Id>" \-d "client_secret=<Client_Secret>" \-d "scope=customerapi/basic.read"

 Example Request with Authentication